'Bomb cyclone' leaves more than 600K power outages in New England - KTVZ

 ‘Bomb cyclone’ leaves more than 600K power outages in New England

-A nor’easter that strengthened into a “bomb cyclone” left hundreds of thousands without electricity Wednesday in New England, and strong winds and heavy rains will continue in places until the storm moves into the Atlantic later in the day.
+A nor’easter that strengthened into a “bomb cyclone” left hundreds of thousands without electricity in New England by Wednesday morning, and strong winds and heavy rains will continue in places until the storm moves into the Atlantic later in the day.

 The storm, which flooded parts of the Northeast on Tuesday, picked up strength as the day progressed and hammered parts of New England with extreme winds — sometimes with gusts of hurricane strength — knocking down numerous trees and power lines into Wednesday morning.

-At the outages’ peak Wednesday morning, more than 600,000 homes and businesses were without power in New England, with the majority being in Massachusetts, according to PowerOutage.us.
+At the outages’ peak Wednesday morning, more than 600,000 homes and businesses were without power in New England, with the majority being in Massachusetts.

 “TRAVEL IS NOT RECOMMENDED early this morning in southeast MA,” the weather service in Boston tweeted Wednesday morning, citing dangerous wind gusts.